Introduction

 Beyond these elements, Murderer’s Row certainly seems to be the template for the Bond movies of the 1970s, especially Diamonds Are Forever (1971).
 Apart from a few wisecracks and gags, it is surprising how similar Murderer’s Row is to Connery’s final official outing.
 Even the climax of these two films is eerily similar, featuring exploding tape machines and gigantic magnets.

 The single best aspect of Murderer’s Row is the costumes by Moss Mabry, especially those worn by Ann-Margret and Camilla Sparv.
-Although he also did the costumes for The Silencers, Marby really shines here with the use of contrasting colors, coupled with far-out Mod ascetics.
+Although he also did the costumes for The Silencers, Marby shines here with the use of contrasting colors, coupled with far-out Mod ascetics.

 Another thing worth mentioning is what a powerhouse of volatile sexuality Ann-Margret was in the mid-sixties.
 During this period, she looks like she’s having the time of her life in everything she did.
 Murderer’s Row is no exception.
 One of her strong suits in the film is a frantic, crazed, and psychedelic freak out of a dance number she performs.
 This rivals anything she did in Viva Las Vegas (1964) or The Swinger (1966).